Skip to content

 • If necessary: Relevant documents on your family status (marriage certificate, partnership document, birth certificate of children etc.

-• Some personal documents (family status, etc.) must have special verifications so that these documents are officially recognised.
+• Some personal documents (family status, etc.) must be subject to a special legalisation so that these documents are officially recognised.
 This depends upon the country in which the documents were issued.
-Here you may find out which type of verification is necessary for your documents.
-Documents from EU countries do not require any verification.
+Here you may find out which type of legalisation is necessary for your documents.
+Documents from EU countries do not require any legalisation.

 • If personal documents are not available in German or English, they must be translated by a court-certified translator.